 The UK logistics sector is huge, worth approximately £55bn to the UK economy.
 Therefore it’s vital that firms understand the impact that the latest technology can have on a business.
 Particularly when looking at logistics apps.
-Across the globe firms are adopting smart devices and mobile software to achieve business targets, and are seeing a huge impact.
+All across the globe, firms are adopting smart devices and mobile software to achieve business targets, and are seeing a huge impact.

 In the logistics industry targets are commonly focused on cutting costs or increasing efficiency.
 And mobile technology has the ability to address these targets head on.
 Distributors, fleet managers and other key personnel within the industry are already using off-the-shelf logistics apps to streamline business procedures to hit their targets, particularly within the delivery process.